Feiner v. New York: Background

 On the evening of March 8, 1949, Irving Feiner was arrested after making an inflammatory speech to a mixed crowd of 75 or 80 black people and white people at the corner of South McBride and Harrison Streets in Syracuse, New York.
-Feiner, a college student, had been standing on a large wooden box on the sidewalk, addressing a crowd through a loud-speaker system attached to an automobile.
+Feiner, a college student at Syracuse University, had been standing on a large wooden box on the sidewalk, addressing a crowd through a loud-speaker system attached to an automobile.
 He made derogatory remarks about President Harry S. Truman, the American Legion, the Mayor of Syracuse Frank J. Costello, and other local political officials.
 Chief Justice Vinson said that Feiner "gave the impression that he was endeavoring to arouse the Negro people against the whites, urging that they rise up in arms and fight for equal rights."
 Blocking the sidewalk and overflowing into the street in which there was oncoming traffic, the crowd became restless with some either voicing opposition or support for Feiner.
 An onlooker threatened violence if the police did not act.
 After having observed the situation for some time without interference, police officers, in order to prevent a fight, requested the petitioner to get off the box and stop speaking.
 After Feiner's third refusal, they arrested him.
 He was subsequently convicted of violating Section 722 of the Penal Code of New York, which, in effect, forbids incitement of a breach of the peace.
 Feiner claimed that his conviction violated his right of free speech under the First and Fourteenth Amendments to the United States Constitution.